GET ACTIVE

 School activities are an exception: the whole school can take part in these.

 In the process of storing, anonymizing, and using your data, we comply with the provisions of the GDPR (General Data Protection Regulation) and the German Research Foundation (DFG).
 For this reason, we store the data for a period of at least ten years after the completion of a project.
 Your answers to the surveys will be kept anonymous after the project ended.
 This means you won’t be able to track back who answered what after the project ended.
-We do this by replacing names in the lists of names with substitute names (letters and numbers) and deleting those substitute names at the end.
+We do this by replacing the names at the end of the project with substitute names (codes of letters and numbers).
 Since this is a research project, the anonymous (secret) data will be published in scientific journals.
 In addition, the anonymized data should also be made accessible in a secure data archive on the internet.
 Other researchers can then review our study or use the data to investigate their own questions.
 The purpose of this procedure is to ensure the quality of the research.

 No. The questionnaires are not exams.
 We are interested in your honest answer.
 There are no right or wrong answers.
 We make sure that all your answers are and remain secret.